An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Introduction

-Other optimization approaches, employ approximate (\ie reduced) models to reduce the number of states and achieve on-line re-planning in a \gls{mpc} fashion.
-Namely, a \gls{lip} model was adopted by Bellicoso et al. \cite{Bellicoso2018a} for quadrupeds and by Scianca et al. \cite{mpc_oriolo} for humanoids, while Di Carlo et al. \cite{DiCarlo2018a} employed the \textit{linearized Centroidal Dynamics}.
-Indeed, re-planning is an important feature to avoid accumulation of errors especially in non-flat terrains \cite{Focchi2020}.
+Other optimization approaches, employ approximate (\ie reduced) models to reduce the number of states and achieve on-line re-planning in a \gls{mpc} fashion \revisedtext{\cite{Bellicoso2018a,mpc_oriolo,DiCarlo2018a}}.
 The use of reduced models results in smaller optimization problems and shorter computation times, at the price of a lower accuracy.
-This is because reduced models are often written in a reduced set of the state variables and capture the main dynamics of the robot during locomotion, but typically neglect the joint dynamics.
-Therefore, with these models, constraints at the joint variables (\eg torque or kinematic limits) cannot be explicitly formulated in the planning problem.
-With respect to the \gls{lip}, the centroidal dynamics is more accurate because: 1) it captures the angular dynamics, 2) it is applicable to uneven terrains (\eg non-coplanar feet), and 3) it allows to encode friction constraints.
+This is because reduced models are often written in a reduced set of the state variables \revisedtext{and} capture the main dynamics of the robot during locomotion, but typically neglect the joint dynamics.
+Therefore, constraints at the joint variables (\eg torque or kinematic limits) cannot be explicitly formulated in the planning problem \revisedtext{(i.e. they lack descriptiveness)}.

 Borrowing ideas from computational geometry, researchers succeeded in adding more descriptiveness to the centroidal dynamics model without explicitly optimizing for joint torques nor for contact forces.
-This can be achieved by mapping friction limits (defined at the contact level) and actuation limits (defined at the joint level) to the 6D space where the centroidal wrench exist.
+This can be achieved by mapping friction limits (defined at the contact level) and joint-torque limits (defined at the joint level) to the 6D space where the centroidal wrench exists.
 These mappings result in 6D polytopes that represent the set of admissible wrenches for which the above-mentioned constraints are satisfied.
-Namely, the \gls{cwc} is defined when only friction constraints are considered \cite{Hirukawa2006, caron15}, while the \gls{fwp} is defined when both the friction and actuation limits are taken into account \cite{orsolino18ral}.
-Enforcing the polytopes as constraints on the centroidal wrench (or accelerations) in a \gls{to} problem results in feasible trajectories for the \gls{com}.\footnote{\gls{fwp} has been introduced more recently than \gls{cwc} and allowed to create motion without slippage or hitting the torque limits. }
+Namely, the \gls{cwc} is defined when only friction constraints are considered \cite{Hirukawa2006, caron15}, while the \gls{fwp} is defined when both the friction and joint-torque limits are taken into account \cite{orsolino18ral}.
+Enforcing the polytopes as constraints on the centroidal wrench (or accelerations) in a \gls{to} problem results in feasible trajectories for the \gls{com}.
+Unfortunately, despite the promising results, the introduction of the joint-torque limits made the computation prohibitively expensive.
+In fact, increasing the number of contacts dramatically increases the computation time.
+This makes these polytopes hard to \revisedtext{compute} \textit{online} without accepting strong approximations on kinematics \cite{orsolino18ral}.